-Bristol Cathedral has a duty of care to all the children and vulnerable adults who engage with our life and work.
-That includes the children who sing in our choir, help in our services, use our Sunday school groups, or just visit.
+Bristol Cathedral has a duty of care to all the children, young peope and adults who engage with our life and work.
 We take the responsiblity very seriously and work closely with our partners to ensure that there is a safe and secure culture within the Cathedral.

-- Our new staff have a formal induction and safeguarding training.
+- Staff and volunteers receive safeguarding training.
 We also have CCTV and other security systems in place which help us manage the building safely.

 For more information on the Diocesan role in safeguarding click here.